top of page

 Prayers

-Including prayer can also support other people attending the funeral who perhaps do have religious beliefs.
+Including a prayer can also support other people attending the funeral who perhaps do have religious beliefs.
 They may appreciate a moment to pray as part of their farewell to that person.

 Image by Elena Joland